austriker27/bus-mall/user-stories.md

 ⋅⋅* As a focus group member I want to only see a few images each time so its easy to pick between items.
 ⋅⋅* As a focus group member I want to have clear and concise directions for the focus group.
 ⋅⋅* As a focus group member I want cookies because they are good...
+⋅⋅* As a focus group member I want to see how many questions I've answered and how many more I left so I know how long the test will take.